Elder Care At Home Is A Family Issue in Greater Woodland, CA

 As much as 80 percent of older Americans say they would prefer to continue living in their own home as they age, and that is simply not a viable option for many without non-medical elder care at home.

 Considering the types of services your loved one requires now and those they may need in the future is important.
 If they are well and mostly independent, part-time companionship, meal preparation, light housekeeping, and transportation may be best.
 As their needs become more advanced, seniors can benefit from in-home personal care assistance, bathing and grooming, feeding assistance, toileting and incontinence care, mobility assistance, and specialized dementia care.

 Next, make a family plan.
 Family members may want to remain active in your loved one’s care and often being able to drop by for a visit at any time is important for families.
 Who is the closest family member living near your loved one?
 Consider asking them if they would be willing to provide your loved one with support in case an emergency comes up.

-Once you have gotten your loved one settled into senior care at home, visit as often as possible.
+Once you have gotten your loved one settled into elder care at home, visit as often as possible.
 Encourage other family members to do so as well.
 Your visits can make a world of difference to your loved one.